sheki/parse-blog/content/note/books.md

 * The Euro - David Marsh
 * Quantum Computing from the ground up
 * Thinking Strategically - the competitive edge in business in politics and everyday life

+# Essays
 * 97,196 Words: Essays – by Emmanuel Carrère
+* The Dolphin Letters
+* NOBODY’S LOOKING AT YOU: ESSAYS by Janet Malcolm

 # Philosophy
 * The Sickness Unto Death - Book by Søren Kierkegaard Philosophy